 The state with the highest maximum estate tax rate is Washington (20 percent), followed by eleven states which have a maximum rate of 16 percent.
 Hawaii and Delaware have the highest exemption threshold at $5,340,000 (matching the federal exemption).
 New Jersey has the lowest, only exempting estates up to $675,000.

-Of the six states with inheritance taxes, Nebraska has the highest maximum inheritance taxAn inheritance tax is levied upon an individual’s estate at death or upon the assets transferred from the decedent’s estate to their heirs.
-Unlike estate taxes, inheritance tax exemptions apply to the size of the gift rather than the size of the estate. rate (18 percent for transfers to non-relatives); Kentucky and New Jersey follow closely behind with a top rate of 16 percent for non-immediate family members and all other beneficiaries.
+Of the six states with inheritance taxes, Nebraska has the highest maximum inheritance taxAn inheritance tax is levied upon the value of inherited assets received by a beneficiary after a decedent’s death.
+Not to be confused with estate taxes, which are paid by the decedent’s estate based on the size of the total estate before assets are distributed, inheritance taxes are paid by the recipient or heir based on the value of the bequest received. rate (18 percent for transfers to non-relatives); Kentucky and New Jersey follow closely behind with a top rate of 16 percent for non-immediate family members and all other beneficiaries.

 Reform and repeal of estate and inheritance taxes have been very frequent in the last few years, sometimes in states you might not expect.
 Last year, Indiana sped up the repeal of its inheritance taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. , retroactively to January 1, 2013.
 Tennessee's estate tax will phase out fully in 2016.
 Maryland and New York this year agreed to phase in new, higher estate tax exemptions, eventually matching the federal exemption level ($5.9 million) by 2019.
 Minnesota will double its exemption from $1 million to $2 million over five years, and Washington, D.C. is currently considering suggestions from its tax commission to match the reforms of Maryland and New York.